CLI Reference

 --host-relayReverse SSH relay destination (user@host)nokey@localhost.run

---cert-filePEM encoded certificate chain pathpath
+--cert-filePEM encoded certificate chain path

---key-filePEM encoded private key path (PKCS8)path
+--key-filePEM encoded private key path (PKCS8)

 bmux logs